 To develop the understanding of how to use computers and digital tools safely and responsibly

-As a school we have use Purple Mash which underpins all of the National Curriculums aims and objectives for Computing.
+As a school we have adapted the Purple Mash scheme of work which underpins all of the National Curriculums aims and objectives for Computing and filters in our Computing Progression Map.